Corey4005/get-usdm-shapefiles/README.md

 ```
 All of the shapefiles between the start and end date will be downloaded to the `shapefiles` directory!

-In order to unzip the .zip files in the `/shapefiles` directory so that you can get eacg .shp, .prj, .xml, .sbn, .dbf, open a command prompt and enter the following:
+In order to unzip the .zip files in the `/shapefiles` directory so that you can get each .shp, .prj, .xml, .sbn, .dbf, open a command prompt and enter the following:

 ```python
 python unzip.py